PengYRLab/LampreyRetinalCellAtlas/README.md

 **Protein activity analysis using Rosa**

-Function directories include functions written from scratch that are used in the analyses.
+The "Function" directories include functions written from scratch that are used in the analyses.

 ## Code Author
 Junqiang Wang